General Dentistry located in Temple City, CA

 If you’ve ever been told you have a cavity, you may have discussed the option of treating it with something called a crown.
 Millions of Americans today have either crowns or bridges, and they’re an effective way to treat both cavities and missing teeth.
-The team at Beautiful Dentistry Group in City of Industry and Temple City, California, bring their vast experience and knowledge to provide their patients with expert care in installing and managing crowns or bridges.
+We bring our vast experience and knowledge to provide our patients with expert care in installing and managing crowns or bridges.
 Schedule a consultation online or by phone today to find out if either of these options is right for you.

 When a tooth has sustained a large enough cavity, much of its strength is lost and it’s too fragile for daily use.
 Instead of extracting the tooth, a crown can be placed over it, restoring the strength and natural look of your smile.

 A bridge is similar to a crown, but the main difference is that a bridge is used to help replace missing teeth.
 A bridge is usually two crowns that hold on to a “dummy” tooth in the middle.
 This “dummy” tooth sits right on top of your gums to appear as natural as possible, and can sometimes function as an alternative to dental implants.

 Why would I need a crown?